SS Haleakala: Design and construction

 Similar to all vessels of this class the ship had two main decks and was built on the three-island principle of ship construction.
 She had her machinery situated amidships and had five main holds which allowed for the carriage of a variety of goods and merchandise.
 The vessel also possessed all the modern machinery for quick loading and unloading of cargo from five large hatches, including ten winches and eleven booms.
 She was also equipped with wireless apparatus and submarine signal system and had electric lights installed along the decks.

 As built, the ship was 410.5 ft long (between perpendiculars) and 54.3 ft abeam, and had a depth of 27.2 ft.
 Haleakala was originally assessed at and and had deadweight tonnage of approximately 8,538.
 The vessel had a steel hull and a single 2,800 ihp triple expansion steam engine, with cylinders of 24+1/2 in, 41+1/2 in and 72 in diameter with a 48 in stroke that moved the ship at up to 11 kn.
 The steam for the engine was supplied by three Scotch marine boilers fitted both for coal and oil fuel.

-The sea trials were held on December 2–3 and after their successful completion the ship sailed into San Pedro to load part cargo destined for East Asia.
-While there Haleakala was examined by the Shipping Board representatives and officially accepted by them on December 10.
+The sea trials were held on 2 and 3 December and, after their successful completion, the ship sailed into San Pedro to load part cargo destined for East Asia.
+While there Haleakala was examined by the Shipping Board representatives and officially accepted by them on 10 December 1919.
 The ship then continued on to San Francisco where she were to load the rest of her cargo.